Dystopia: Economics

 The economic structures of dystopian societies in literature and other media have many variations, as the economy often directly relates to the elements depicted by the writer as the source of the oppression.
 There are several archetypes that these societies tend to follow.
 One theme is the dichotomy of planned economies versus free market economies, a conflict which is found in such works as Ayn Rand's Anthem and Henry Kuttner's short story "The Iron Standard".
 Another example is Norman Jewison's 1975 film Rollerball.

 Some dystopias, such as that of Nineteen Eighty-Four, feature black markets with goods that are dangerous and difficult to obtain or the characters may be at the mercy of the state-controlled economy.
 Kurt Vonnegut's Player Piano depicts a dystopia in which the centrally controlled economic system has indeed made material abundance plentiful, but deprived the mass of humanity of meaningful labor; virtually all work is menial and unsatisfying, with only a small number of the group that achieves education being admitted to the elite and its work.
 In Tanith Lee's Don't Bite the Sun, there is no want of any kind – only unabashed consumption and hedonism, leading the protagonist to begin looking for a deeper meaning to existence.
 Even in dystopias where the economic system is not the source of the society's flaws, as in Brave New World, the state often controls the economy.
-A character, reacting with horror to the suggestion of not being part of the social body, cites as a reason that it works for everyone else.'
+A character, reacting with horror to the suggestion of not being part of the social body, cites as a reason that it works for everyone else.

-Other works feature extensive privatization and corporatocracy- both consequences of capitalism- where privately owned, unaccountable large corporations have replaced the government in setting policy and making decisions.
-They manipulate, infiltrate, control, bribe, are contracted by, and function as the government.
-This is seen in the novels Jennifer Government and Oryx and Crake and the movies Alien, Avatar, RoboCop, Visioneers, Idiocracy, Soylent Green, WALL-E and Rollerball.
-Corporate republics are common in the cyberpunk genre, as seen in Neal Stephenson's Snow Crash and Philip K. Dick's Do Androids Dream of Electric Sheep? (as well as the film Blade Runner, influenced by and based upon Dick's novel).